dentarg/auth0-blog/_posts/2018-02-22-using-python-flask-and-angular-to-build-modern-web-apps-part-2.markdown

 ```

 With these changes in place, you can open a terminal, move to the `frontend` directory, and run the `ng serve` command.
 Then, if you open [`http://localhost:4200/`](http://localhost:4200/) in a browser, you will see the list of exams and a button labeled *New Exam*.
 Clicking on this button, you will be redirected to your new form.
 The problem now is that you will get an error saying "Http failure response for http://localhost:5000/exams: 401 UNAUTHORIZED" when clicking on the *Save Exam* button.
 The reason for that is simple, you haven't configured Auth0 in your Angular app yet.

+## Securing Angular Apps with Auth0

+To solve the `401 UNAUTHORIZED` issue, the first thing you will have to do is to create an Auth0 Client to represent your Angular app.
+To do so, browse to [the Client page on the Auth0 dashboard](https://manage.auth0.com/#/clients) and click on the *Create Client* button.
+This time, you will have to inform only two things to Auth0:

+1. *Name*: Another friendly reminder, this time to your Auth0 Client.
+Here, you can add something like "Online Exam Client".
+2. *Client Type*: The type of the client that you are creating.
+In this case, as you are using Angular to create a SPA, you will choose *Single Page Web Applications*.

+Having filled up this form, click on the *Create* button.
+When finished creating your client (it takes just a second or two), Auth0 will redirect you to the *Quick Start* tab of the new client.
+From there, click on the *Settings* tab.
+In this new page, you will have to inform to Auth0 what are the *Allowed Callback URLs*.
+As for the moment you are only running your app locally, you can simply add the `http://localhost:4200/callback` URL to this field.
+Now, you can hit the *Save Changes* button at the bottom of the page and leave this it open (you will need to copy some properties from it soon).